 Join us as we photograph the beauty of the Great Smoky Mountains, the most popular of America's National Parks for a reason!
 We'll photograph intimate landscapes and great vistas, from streams, cascades, and overlooks to historic buildings.

 Some of the locations will be very easily accessed.
 Some are right there at the parking lot.
 Others will require a bit of a hike.
-Our longest planned hike is only about 1.5 miles but has an elevation gain of 460 feet.
+Our longest planned hike is under 2 miles but has an elevation gain of 460 feet.
 Hiking boots are recommended.
 Waders are optional but sometimes allow you to reach the best vantage point in a stream.

 Topics will include exposure triangle, highlight alerts, focus techniques, focus stacking, composition, color, HDR for extreme contrast situations, moving water techniques, close-ups, using live view, and whatever anyone needs in the field!

-What's included: Preliminary Zoom meeting to help you prepare for the workshop, all sessions on location and in the classroom with an instructor approved and permitted with the National Park Service, a post-workshop zoom meeting with all participants to view and critique some of the outstanding photos of the trip.
+What's included: Preliminary Zoom meeting to help you prepare for the workshop, all sessions on location with an instructor approved and permitted with the National Park Service, a post-workshop zoom meeting with all participants to view and critique some of the outstanding photos of the trip.
+The cost: $645 does not include transportation, meals, or lodging.
+Details will be provided after registration.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.